daniel-grumberg/hipeds-group-project/README.md

 # hipeds-group-project

-Code and material for the HiPEDS Group project 2018 Industrial Partners: Royal Mail UK
+Code and material for the HiPEDS Group project 2018 <br />
+Industrial Partners: Royal Mail UK